-Countless agencies and organizations like Florida’s Department of Environmental Protection, Sea & Shoreline, and Bonefish & Tarpon Trust have dedicated funds and operations to heal the lagoon.
+Countless agencies and organizations like Florida’s Department of Environmental Protection, Sea & Shoreline, y Bonefish & Tarpon Trust have dedicated funds and operations to heal the lagoon.
 Our Foundation, thanks to Bass Pro Shops and Cabela’s Outdoor Fund, the Coastal Conservation Association, the Coypu Foundation, the Arthur L. & Elaine V. Johnson Foundation, Mr. Daniel Maltz, and 150+ other individual donors, raised $240,000 to replant seven beds in the lagoon where water quality allows.

 Planting new meadows is crucial to correcting the damage done to the lagoon, but will take years to make a sizeable impact.
 Unfortunately, the manatees this winter need a quicker solution.
 Enter: FWC’s unprecedented supplemental feeding trial.